Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The SWA would expect the majority of customers in unincorporated Palm Beach County would prefer the 96 gallon cart based on the average weekly volumes reported by the current service providers.
 SWA staff will be working with gated or HOA communities within unincorporated Palm Beach County to identify the cart size preference (48, 65 or 96 gallon cart) for the majority of the residents.

-Carts will be delivered to residents in unincorporated Palm Beach County approximately 30 to 40 days prior to the new contract start date of Oct.
+All new garbage carts should have already been delivered to residents in unincorporated Palm Beach County for start of the new collection contract as of Oct.
 1, 2019.
-Each cart will contain a pamphlet explaining the service requirements and proper placement of the container for curbside collection.
+Each cart should have contained a pamphlet explaining the service requirements and proper placement of the container for curbside collection.
+Additional mailers were sent with your new collection days.

 Haulers are only required to collect additional garbage and trash placed outside the cart due to additional waste generated following the Thanksgiving and Christmas holidays.